damienfir/game/ROADMAP.md

 Game
 - Make a small world
   - Even generate automatically, like a floor
-- How to teleport on top of things you don't see.
+- How to teleport on top of things you don't see. (maybe you shouldn't be able to)
 - Cancel a teleport

 Editor
 - Spawn new objects
-- Scale objects
-- Move objects
+- Move objects on tiles
-  - Snap to existing objects
-  - Can move on top of another.
-When overlap, the moved one just goes on top.
 - Move around viewing
 - More general mouse based UI
   - Fixed screen angle/view, move things with the mouse